Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Open Problems

 \section{Open Problems}

 \begin{problem} Can the identification of the Poisson and geometric boundaries be strengthened to an identification of the Martin boundary?
-This has been done in \cite{ABGN14} in the case of hyperbolic maps with bounded degrees.
+This was done in \cite{ABGN14} for CP hyperbolic triangulations with bounded degrees.
 Specifically, we believe the following. \end{problem}

-\begin{conjecture} Let $(M,\rho)$ be a reversible random planar map.
-Then the Martin boundary of $M$ is almost surely homeomorphic to one of \begin{enumerate} \itemsep0em \item A point if $M$ is invariantly amenable. \item The circle $\partial \D$ if $M$ is invariantly non-amenable and one-ended. \item The space of ends of $M$ if $M$ is invariantly non-amenable and infinitely-ended. \end{enumerate} In case (2), the homeomorphism should arise from circle packing a suitable triangulation associated to $M$. \end{conjecture}